Marginal Interventional Effects: Identification and Estimation under Unconfoundedness

-At first glance, MTPs differ from the interventions we have discussed in that they depend on the ``natural'' treatment status $A_{0}$.
-However, our definition and identification of IE and MIE does not rule out the possibility that $A_{\delta}$ may depend on $A_{0}$.
-That is, our identification results for IE and MIE should apply to MTPs provided that Assumptions \ref{assu:Congruity}-\ref{assu:Support} hold.
-In particular, we note that if system invariance holds for an MTP and if unconfoundedness holds under the status quo (i.e., $Y_{0}(a)\ci A_{0}|X$), then unconfoundedness also holds under the MTP.
-This is because under an MTP, $A_{\delta}|X,A_{0}$ is either fixed or an independent random draw, implying $A_{\delta}\ci Y_{0}(a)|X,A_{0}$.
-The latter conditional independence, when combined with $Y_{0}(a)\ci A_{0}|X$, implies $A_{\delta}\ci Y_{0}(a)|X$, hence $A_{\delta}\ci Y_{\delta}(a)|X$ (due to system invariance).
-Thus, the IE and MIE under an MTP can also be identified using equations \eqref{eq:IE-CATE} and \eqref{eq:MIE-CATE}, where the interventional propensity score $\pi_{\delta}(x)$ can be obtained by marginalizing over $A_{0}$:
+At first glance, MTPs appear different from the interventions we have discussed, since they explicitly condition on the ``natural'' treatment status $A$.
+However, our framework for identifying the IE and MIE does not preclude this possibility.
+Indeed, the same identification results apply to MTPs as long as Assumptions \ref{assu:Consistency}-\ref{assu:Support} hold.
+In fact, if unconfoundedness holds under the status quo (i.e., $Y(a)\ci A|X$), then it also holds under an MTP.
+This is because under an MTP, $A^{\mathcal{I}_{\delta}}|X,A$ is either fixed or an independent random draw, implying $A^{\mathcal{I}_{\delta}}\ci Y(a)|X,A$.
+The latter conditional independence, when combined with $Y(a)\ci A|X$, implies $A^{\mathcal{I}_{\delta}}\ci Y(a)|X$.
+Thus, the IE and MIE under an MTP can also be identified using Equations \eqref{eq:IE-CATE} and \eqref{eq:MIE-CATE}, where the interventional propensity score $\pi^{\mathcal{I}_{\delta}}(X)$ can be obtained by marginalizing over $A$:

-This result echoes \citet{young2014identification}, who show that the expected outcome under an MTP can be identified using the same g-formula that one would normally use for a stochastic intervention that does not depend on $A_{0}$, provided that $A_{0}$ does not affect the outcome other than through $A_{\delta}$.
-In our framework, the latter condition is ensured by system invariance (Assumption \ref{assu:System-invariance}).
+This result echoes \citet{young2014identification}, who show that the expected outcome under an MTP can be identified using the same g-formula that one would normally use for a stochastic intervention that does not depend on $A$, provided that $A$ does not affect the outcome other than through $A^{\mathcal{I}_{\delta}}$.
+In our framework, this condition is guaranteed by system invariance (Assumption \ref{assu:System-invariance}).